JoshCoriunder/Blog/posts/2016-03-01-Why we started Coriunder.md

 Focused on fintech we decided that the best way to fulfill our vision is to base it on a payment gateway that has been proven and to modify it to fit our needs.

-The journy started with looking for the right gateway to build our solution on top of, it was a long journy but at the end we found what we were looking for, the process wasnt simple but we pushed through it and after months of development the base for our service was going live.
+The journey started with looking for the right gateway to build our solution on top of, it was a long journey but at the end we found what we were looking for, the process wasn't simple but we pushed through it and after months of development the base for our service was going live.

 We have built our platform on Microsoft Azure after getting a lot of support from the local team in Cyprus and we were on our way, all is left now is to get our own PCI certification and the platform will go live in January.